 - 2014 Mazda3

-The first model didn’t have a ton of problems, but those who did complain had issues with the motor blowing and the transmission struggling to shift through all the gears or even outright failing.
-This wasn’t a common issue, but the 2005 model with far fewer complaints barely costs any more than a 2004.
+The first model didn’t have many problems.
+Still, the complaints had issues with the motor blowing and the transmission struggling to shift through all the gears or even outright failing.
+This wasn’t a common issue, but the 2005 model with fewer complaints barely costs more than in 2004.

-But after a total of 137 complaints across the first generation, the Mazda3 was redesigned, and the complaints more than doubled in the first year alone.
+But after a total of 137 complaints across the first generation, the Mazda3 was redesigned.
+However, complaints more than doubled in the first year alone.
 Many drivers reported that the clutch gave out in their cars, making them undrivable until it was replaced.

 And this wasn’t a problem late in the car’s life; the average report of this problem was after only 40,000 miles.
 There were also several drivers complaining of melted dashboards and seat brackets breaking.
-The 2011 and 2012 models had far fewer complaints, fortunately, but they were for all the same problems, showing that Mazda still hadn’t fixed the issues.
+Fortunately, the 2011 and 2012 models had far fewer complaints, but they were for all the same problems, showing that Mazda still hadn’t fixed the issues.

 THE BEST USED SUVS UNDER $10,000